-Should I Pick A Pedal-Powered Or An Electric Go Karts For 9 Year Olds?
+Should I Pick A Pedal-Powered Or An Electric Go-kart for 9-Year-Olds?

-At this age, most kids are moving toward the electric, but there are still pedal-powered designs suitable for 9 year olds.
-It really comes down to the size of your child.
+At this age, most kids are moving toward the electric, but there are still pedal-powered designs suitable for 9-year-olds.
+It comes down to the size of your child.

-Most go karts for 9 year olds actually have adjustable seats so they can grow with their go-kart.
+Most go-karts for 9-year-olds have adjustable seats so they can grow with their go-kart.
 But if you have a particularly tall child, they might not fit into really small frames that are meant for children.

 The biggest difference here is the speed.
 Pedal-powered is going to go as fast as your child can pedal and if you have a particularly athletic child that might be quite fast but battery-powered or electric are going to go significantly faster.